It looks like Trump has chickened out again. And I think I know why…

 It is another case of “Taco” (Trump always chickens out), and it’s not difficult to discern why.
 “Taco”, you may recall, was a term invented by some witty operator in the financial markets after Trump unleashed chaos last year on 2 April.
 That was the day Trump announced his illogical “reciprocal tariff” schedules on the rest of the world.

 Well, when US markets reopened after Martin Luther King Jr Day on Monday, they fell by about 2 per cent straight away – the worst day since October, and a clear rebuke to Trump’s military and economic threats to Nato allies.
-It was a clear warning, and one that Trump: (a) could understand; (b) couldn’t argue with; and (c) couldn’t resort to bullying tactics to defeat.
+It was a clear warning, and one that Trump could understand, couldn’t argue with, and couldn’t resort to bullying tactics to defeat.
 Nor was this the inky factor at work.

 Trump must feel the strength of his tariff weapon wilting in his hand as the Supreme Court judgment on them approaches.
 The expert gossip – there is such a thing – predicts that at least some of those slapped on imports last year will be struck down as unlawful, and Trump will have to comply, though he pleads it will cause chaos.